JeremySCook/JC-Pro-Macro-2/documentation/README.md

 Of course, this is but the built-in functionality.
 These and other pins are broken out to allow you to experiment with
 external devices.
 This is, of course, at your own risk.

+*J1 and J3 are both setup to support standard SSD1306 OLED screens, and function identically. +/- are set based on JP1, JP2, JP3, and JP4, and can be set independently between J1 and J3.
+SDA and SCL are serial data and serial clock respectively for I2C connections.
+Two screens or different devices can be used on the different jumpers, theoretically at the same time.
+SCL_PU1 and SDA_PU1 are optional pullup resistors for the SCL and SDA lines.
+Not typically needed.
+J4 - optional capacitor can be placed here

 ## Tips: ##

 **If Programming Doesn’t Work - Need to update**